• Home

 is a Dhamma teacher from Sri Lanka and a lecturer at the University of Peradeniya.
 In the summer of 2017, he visited Estonia and gave a series of syllabus lectures organized by the Estonian Theravaada Sangha and WDS Aegna Center for Thinking and Development "What did the Buddha teach?" in the framework of the Buddha's authentic teaching, and instructed the groups of meditation.

-Venerable Mahaboonlert is a teacher of meditation from Thailand and a lecturer at the University of Mahachulalongkornrajavidyalaya.
-In 2016, Honorable Mahaboonler visited Estonia in the framework of the Tipiṭaka conference organized by the Estonian Theravaada Sangha (Buddhavacana) and supervised the practice of vipassana meditation.
+Venerable Mahaboonlert is a teacher of meditation from Thailand and a vipassana meditation lecturer at the University of Mahachulalongkornrajavidyalaya.
+In 2016, Honorable Mahaboonler visited Estonia in the framework of the Tipiṭaka conference organized by the Estonian Theravaada Sangha (Buddhavacana) and supervised the practice of vipassana meditation retreat.

 • Eesti